dobrishinov/Mtasks/README.md

 ## Arduino Multi-Tasking library based on millis()

-Set duration of the task and execute the functions every time when duration is reached.
+Set execution interval of the task and execute the functions every time when interval is reached.
-We have the option to change duration of the task runtime when we want.
+We have the option to change interval of the task runtime when we want.

 ## Check the examples for more details of how to use it: